LSeu-Open/AIEnhancedWork/Tutorials/how-to-run-llms-on-your-machine.md

 ### User Friendly Ollama Models Interaction

-For those who prefer a more user-friendly experience, We'll demonstrate how to interact with your Ollama model through our browser-based interface, which provides a graphical and intuitive way of working with your LLM.
+For those who prefer a more user-friendly experience, we'll demonstrate how to interact with your Ollama model through our browser-based interface, which provides a graphical and intuitive way of working with your LLM.
 We will be using the [Page assist extension](https://github.com/n4ze3m/page-assist).

 Page Assist is an open-source Chrome Extension that provides a Sidebar and Web UI for your Local AI model.
 It allows you to interact with your model from any webpage.